Norrington Table: Other tables and debate over use of Norrington name

-The Norrington Table has inspired other tables ranking the performance of Oxford colleges, such as the “Vegetarian Norrington Table”, which was first published in 2016.
+The Norrington Table has inspired other tables ranking the performance of Oxford colleges, such as the "Vegetarian Norrington Table", which was first published in 2016.
 A play on the original, the Vegetarian Norrington Table ranks the best and worst colleges in Oxford not for their undergraduate examination results, but for the quality of their vegetarian and vegan food, using data collected from staff and students of the University.
 The table caused some controversy, however, as a number of college bursars argued that it bore no relation to the original and further questioned its metrics.
 The current top-ranked college in the Vegetarian Norrington Table is Mansfield College, followed by Worcester College, with Kellogg College in third.

 There have been attempts to rework the original Norrington Table, specifically in light of debates surrounding access and the equality of Oxford University § Admission process.
-In 2018, one article used geographical data to rank colleges based on the percentage of undergraduate students from poorer backgrounds.
-In this same report, the Vice President of the Oxford University Student Union announced work was underway on an “alternative Norrington Table” which would seek to measure social mobility as well as academic success in colleges.
+In 2018, one article used geographical data to rank colleges based on the percentage of undergraduate students from less affluent backgrounds.
+In this same report, the Vice President of the Oxford University Student Union announced work was underway on an "alternative Norrington Table" which would seek to measure social mobility as well as academic success in colleges.
+Only Oxford’s independent Examination Boards release factual results, however, meaning that any ranking system must work with degree classifications in order to be credible.
+Publication of the table enables prospective applicants to compare colleges if they so wish.